navaz-alani/navaz.me-content/course_notes:Course Notes/articles:md:Articles/m239_course_notes.md

 * If $S$ is infinite, then $\Phi_S(s)$ is a formal power series (given that the coefficients $a_k$ are finite)

-At this point, we introduce the concept of formal power series.
+At this point, we introduce the concept of formal power series through which we shall obtain tools to deal with generating series.

 #### Formal Power Series